Division of Parkes: History

 The former Division of Parkes (1901–1969) was located in suburban Sydney, and was not related to this division, except in name.

 The division is named after Sir Henry Parkes, seventh Premier of New South Wales and sometimes known as the 'Father of Federation'.
 The division was proclaimed at the redistribution of 11 October 1984, and was first contested at the 1984 federal election.
 The seat is currently a safe Nationals seat.
 It was substantially changed by the 2006 redistribution and is now considered by many observers as the successor to the abolished Division of Gwydir.
 As a result, the then member for Parkes, John Cobb, instead contested the Division of Calare.
-The current Member for Parkes, since the 2007 federal election, is Mark Coulton, a member of the National Party of Australia.
+The member for Parkes between 2007 federal election and 2025, was Mark Coulton, a member of the National Party of Australia.

 According to the 2011 census, approximately 78 per cent of the population within the division identify as Christian, more than any other electorate in Australia at that time.

-The 2015 redistribution resulted in Parkes expanded westwards to cover the state's Far West, including Broken Hill.
-The seat previously lost this area to the Division of Farrer in the 2006 redistribution.

 Boundaries

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+When the division was created in 1984, it covered areas that were previously in the Division of Gwydir, and to a smaller extent to the south, the Division of Calare.
+At the time, it included Dubbo and the town of Parkes, the latter sharing the same namesake as the division.

+Between 1992 and 2006, it covered the north-west corner of the state, the Cameron Corner.
+This corner and the Far West of New South Wales, including Broken Hill, were previously part of the Riverina-Darling until the latter was abolished in 1992.
+In 2006, the division was significantly shifted east to cover the eastern portion of the abolished Division of Gwydir, with Dubbo being the only overlap with its previous boundary.
+As a result, the Far West and Cameron Corner were no longer covered by Parkes and were instead covered by Farrer.
+The division also no longer covered the town of Parkes for the first time since the creation of the division.

+The 2016 redistribution resulted in the division regaining the areas in the Far West and Cameron Corner from Farrer.
+In the 2024 redistribution, it regained the town of Parkes.